 • Exclusion from a part or parts of UCL for a specified period provided that such exclusion does not directly interfere with your academic work.

-However, if the Registrar believes that a major offence has been committed, they could instead refer you to the UCL Discipline Committee.
+However, if the Executive Director of Student Services and Registrar believes that a major offence has been committed, they could instead refer you to the UCL Discipline Committee.

 For misconduct that takes place in UCL Accommodation, or in UCL Libraries - the Wardens of UCL Houses or Halls of Residence, or the Director of UCL Library Services, may instead deal with the case and can also impose penalties.